axelmierczuk/sportyfin-doc/docs/source/usage.rst

 Arguments
 ------------
-- ``-url`` - This is required!
-Please select a url, maybe try something like https://sportscentral.io?
 -  ``-a`` - Find streams for all leagues supported by Sportyfin.
 -  ``-nba`` - Find streams for NBA matches.
 -  ``-nhl`` - Find streams for NHL matches.